the-quotient/colligeverba/README.md

 ### Form list

-The basic form list is extracted from a spell check dictionary for Vim.
-Currently, we are working on expanding this list with the forms of the [Classical Language Toolkit](https://github.com/cltk) project corpus and common spelling deviation of Medieval and Early Modern (Ecclesiastical) Latin.
+The basic form list is extracted from a spell check dictionary for Vim (ca. 890,000 forms).
+We expanded this list with the forms of the [Classical Language Toolkit](https://github.com/cltk) project corpus (now ca. 1,098,000 forms).
+Currently, we are working on expanding the list further with common spelling deviation of Medieval and Early Modern (Ecclesiastical) Latin.

 ### Web Interface